 The Fastest Fire Rate Machine Gun That Was Never Used

-“Metal Storm” – the very name provokes a mental image of metal raining from the skies.
+The name “Metal Storm” provokes a mental image of metal raining from the skies.
 This is a new version of the Gatling Gun but with no mechanical parts of the gun to slow it down.
-That is why is can produce a hail of lead down range at the rate of 16,000 rounds per SECOND.
-That is right - PER SECOND.
-The fastest Gatling Gun was capable of producing between 2,000 to 6,000 rounds per MINUTE.
-Compared to some of the fastest machine guns (1,000 rounds per minute) in the U.S. arsenal, the Metal Storm is exponentially faster.
+That is why it can produce a hail of lead down range at the rate of 16,000 rounds per second.
+The fastest Gatling Gun was capable of producing between 2,000 to 6,000 rounds per minute.
+Compared to some of the fastest machine guns (1,000 rounds per minute) in the U.S. arsenal of weapons, the Metal Storm is exponentially faster.

-Metal Storm – developed by Metal Storm Ltd. (based in Brisbane, Australia) - had the ability to fire off a staggering amount of ammunition.
-Metal Storm also have two modes.
+Metal Storm, developed by Metal Storm Ltd. (now DefendTex) in Brisbane, Australia, had the ability to fire off a staggering amount of ammunition.
+Metal Storm also has two modes.
 It can create a metal spear of sorts by placing several rounds in a straight line - even piercing armor.
-But it can also create a metal wall of bullets capable of stopping an incoming missile similar to shipboard weapons system known as the Phalanx CIWS - Close In Weapon System.
-Still the CIWS has a rate of fire of 4,500 rounds per minute.
+Also, it can create a metal wall of bullets capable of stopping an incoming missile similar to shipboard weapons system known as the Phalanx CIWS - Close-In Weapon System.
+Still, the CIWS has a rate of fire of 4,500 rounds per minute.

-Metal Storm 3 - The company had also developed (or at least patented) a minigun with a belt of separate firing chambers using the electronic firing system.
+The company had also developed (or at least patented) a minigun with a belt of separate firing chambers using the electronic firing system.

 The Metal Storm systems are not particularly in wide-spread use because in most cases this many rounds per second can be a big waste of ammunition.
 Plus the Australian company went into “voluntary administration” in 2012 similar to a restructuring bankruptcy here in the United States.